fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-checkout-buttons.md

    ```javascript
    <div class="previewCartAction">
    ```
 3. ABOVE this line, copy and paste the following code.
-When you do this, replace REPLACE-WITH-YOUR-APP-ID with your app ID.
+When you do this, replace REPLACE-WITH-YOUR-APP-ID with your Fast App ID.
    ```html
    {{#if customer.name '===' 'Fast Testing'}}
    <!------ FAST CHECKOUT BUTTON START ----------->